sathya-shetty/Retail_sales_analysis_using_SQL/README.md

 ### Findings from EDA:
 1. The store generated a **total revenue of 908,230** from **1,987 transactions** consisting of **155 unique customers**.
 2. **Electronics** was the highest revenue generating category followed by **Clothing** and **Beauty** respectively.
-3. Revenue accross the 3 segments are balanced, indicating a well-distributed demand rather than indivdual domination.
+3. Revenue across the 3 segments are balanced, indicating a well-distributed demand rather than dependence on single category.
-4. **Sunday** was the best-performing day of the week, recording both the **highest revenue (152,800)** and the **highest number of units sold (803)**, suggesting increased customer activity during weekends.
+4. **Sunday** was the best performing day of the week, recording both the **highest revenue (152,800)** and the **highest number of units sold (803)**, suggesting increased customer activity during weekends.

 EDA provided a better understanding on the store's sales performance, demand pattern, purchasing patterns and revenue distribution.